willianPaulinoSantos/swile-study-case/README.md

         4 - Get the Last Owner Team Member and subtract 1 from its prospects counter.
-        5 - Get the right team for the lead / opportunity using the composite key 6 - Sort the team members ascending based on prospects counter 7 - Assign the lead / opportunity to the team member with the fewest prospects count.
+        5 - Get the right team for the lead / opportunity using the composite key 6 - Sort the team members ascending based on prospects counter 7 - Assign the lead / opportunity to the not absent team member with the fewest prospects count.
         8 - Add 1 to its prospects counter.

 Note that although the **Reassign** button handles one record at a time, the reassignment logic is fully bulkified.
 This means the solution is designed to support both single and multiple record reassignments efficiently